#Footwear#Circular economy

-How did you get the idea of producing footwear made from recycled and recyclable polyester?
+How did you get the idea to improve end of life footwear?

 Footwear is the largest business within Salomon today.
-As we wanted to improve our efforts on the end of service life of our products, its in the footwear sector that we needed to work.
-When we started to analyse this in order to find solutions, we were initially shocked by how many different materials were found in sport shoes.
+As we wanted to improve our efforts on the end of service life of our products, we needed to work the footwear sector.
+When we started to analyse in order to find solutions, we were initially shocked by how many different materials were found in sport shoes.
 There’s at least 6 different categories of materials.
 Rubber for ground contact, EVA (ethylene vinyl acetate) foam for comfort and for the shoe upper, polyamides, polyester, TPU (thermoplastic polyurethane), PU (polyurethane), various foams etc. Of course, the ideal would have been to manufacture a sport’s shoe from a single material.
-But it is of course, complicated to find a single material capable of fulfilling all functionalities (comfort, grip, etc.) required for footwear.
-We said to ourselves that we were going to develop footwear made from polyester and TPU, two materials that can be recycled, source them and assemble them in such way that they can be easily separated in order to recover them when the product has reached its end of service life.
+But it is complicated to find a single material able to fulfill all functionalities (comfort, grip, etc.) required for footwear.
+We said to ourselves that we were going to develop footwear made from polyester and TPU, two materials that can be recycled in their sector, source and assemble them in such way that they can be easily separated in order to recover them better when the product has reached its end of service life.

 Why are polyester and TPU (thermoplastic polyurethane) interesting materials?

-The two can be recycled.
+Both have their recycling process.
 Our recycled polyester comes from plastic bottles.
 As for TPU, this is a plastic that can be heated like plasticine to reuse it.
 For example, we are going to use it for manufacturing ski boots.
-This will allow us to reduce our consumption in virgin raw materials.
+This can allow us to reduce our consumption in virgin raw materials.

 Can you briefly describe your process?